Slipknot (album): Critical reception

 Slipknot received acclaim by critics and fans; following its release the band gained popularity beyond their own expectations.
-Reviewing for AllMusic, Rick Anderson awarded the album four out of five stars, calling it "an auspicious debut" and proclaimed, "You thought Limp Bizkit was hard?
+Reviewing for AllMusic, Rick Anderson called it "an auspicious debut" and proclaimed, "You thought Limp Bizkit was hard?
 They're The Osmonds.
 These guys are something else entirely.
 And it's pretty impressive."
-The album's aggression and heavy sound was widely praised; Rolling Stone stated Slipknot is "metal with a capital m", Kerrang! added "raw and wholly uncompromising, each track delivered a powerful blow to the senses", and in 2001, Q magazine included the album in their list "50 Heaviest Albums of All Time".
+The album's aggression and heavy sound was widely praised; Rolling Stone stated Slipknot is "metal with a capital m" and that they were "the first death metal jam band".
+Kerrang! called the album "raw and wholly uncompromising, each track delivered a powerful blow to the senses", and in 2001, Q included the album in their list "50 Heaviest Albums of All Time".
 CMJ ranked the album as the twelfth highest "Editorial Pick" for 1999.
 The album was also included in the book 1001 Albums You Must Hear Before You Die by Robert Dimery.
-Jon Hotten of Classic Rock magazine described Slipknot's "scary, genre-busting debut" as a "clever synthesis of a slasher movie aestethics with some grindingly heavy metal" and judged the band as apparently not "built to endure".
+Jon Hotten of Classic Rock described Slipknot's "scary, genre-busting debut" as a "clever synthesis of a slasher movie aesthetics with some grindingly heavy metal" and judged the band as apparently not "built to endure".

-In 2021, it was named one of the 20 best metal albums of 1999 by Metal Hammer magazine.
+In 2011, Slipknot ranked at number 247 in Q's readers poll of the "250 Best Albums of the Last 25 Years".
+In 2021, it was named one of the 20 best metal albums of 1999 by Metal Hammer.

 Commercial performance

 A single from the album, "Wait and Bleed", was nominated for Best Metal Performance at the 2001 Grammy Awards, but lost to Deftones' "Elite".
 The song was also named the 36th greatest metal song of all time by VH1.
 The release of the album and the touring which followed greatly increased the band's popularity.
 The album became the "biggest selling extreme metal album" at the time.
 It was ranked by American SoundScan as the fastest-selling metal debut in SoundScan's history.
 On May 2, 2000, the album was certified platinum by the Recording Industry Association of America (RIAA), a first for any album released by Roadrunner Records.
-On February 5, 2005, the RIAA certified Slipknot's self-titled album double platinum.
-In Canada, the Canadian Recording Industry Association certified the album as platinum on June 10, 2000.
+On September 5, 2025, Slipknot's self-titled album was certified triple platinum by the RIAA.
+In Canada, the album was certified 2× Platinum by Music Canada on May 21, 2021.
 The British Phonographic Industry certified Slipknot's self-titled album as platinum on October 17, 2008, in the UK.
-The song "Tattered & Torn" was sampled by punk rap group Ho99o9 on their song "Mega City Nine".